DanKim15/MemoryGame/README.md

 # Memory Game FPGA Project

-A classic “Simon-style” memory sequence game on FPGA: a random pattern of LED blinks grows each round, and the player must reproduce it using the corresponding switches.
+A “Simon-style” memory sequence game on FPGA: a random pattern of LED blinks grows each round, and the player must reproduce it using the corresponding switches.
 A seven-segment display shows the current score or “F”/“A” for failure/victory.
 Implemented on a Terasic DE10-Lite board; see the demonstration video on YouTube: https://youtu.be/kQlF9GM71I8?si=0GL5G2Z6p1wwK7_O

 ## Description